rbisdorff/Digraph3/docSphinx/tutorial.rst

      Epistemic determination    :  0.230
      Bipolar-valued equivalence : +0.147

 Indeed, the extended *Kendall* tau index of +0.638 leads to a bipolar-valued *relational equivalence* characteristics of +0.147, i.e. a *majority* of 57.35% of the criteria significance supports the relational equivalence between the given outranking digraphs *g* or *gcd*  and the corresponding *NetFlows* ranking.
-This lesser ranking performance of the *Copeland* rule stems in this example essentially from the *weakness* of the actual ranking result and our subsequent *arbitrary* lexicographic resolution of the many ties given by the *Copeland* scores (see :numref:`weakRankingDrawing`).
+Th lesser ranking performance of the previous *Copeland* rule stems in this example here essentially from the *weakness* of the actual ranking result and our subsequent *arbitrary* lexicographic resolution of the many ties given by the *Copeland* scores (see :numref:`weakRankingDrawing`).

-A further valued version of the *Copeland* ranking-by-scoring rule is given by the new *Bachet* ranking rule.
+A further valued version of the *Copeland* ranking-by-scoring rule is given by :ref:`the new Bachet ranking rule <Bachet-Tutorial-label>` .

 The *Bachet* ranking
 ````````````````````